TurBoss/blt/doc/scale.rst

     scale.
 The default is "0".

   **-hide** *partsList*
-    Specifies the parts named in *partsList* are hidden.  *PartsList* is a TCL list of part names.
+    Specifies to not display the named parts.  *PartsList* is a TCL list of part names.
 Parts not listed are unaffected.
 Use the **-show** option to display parts.
 The default is "".

   **-highlightbackground** *bgName*
     Specifies the color of the traversal highlight region when *pathName*